zalando/skipper/docs/kubernetes/ingress-usage.md

 !!!
 Warning

-    If multiple backends define the same `Host` header, traffic routing may become non-deterministic.
+    If multiple ingresses define the same host and the same predicates, traffic routing may become non-deterministic.

 Consider the following two ingresses which have the same hostname and therefore overlap.
 In skipper the routing of this is currently undefined as skipper